glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 Then, for each solar farm in the input, the algorithm creates a corresponding solar farm in the output.
-The 'farmId' value will match, the 'assetId' will be set to "usdg" for all farms, the 'regionId' will be set to "cgp".
+The 'farmId' value will match, the 'assetId' will be set to "USDG" for all farms, the 'regionId' will be set to 1.
 The 'netWeeklyImpactAssets' values will match after a type conversion, the 'protocolDepositValue' and 'assetsRequired' values will both be initialized to 0, and the 'rewardSplits' will match.